Fourth out: A successful fourth out squelches a scoring threat (2025)

 On May 9, 2025, in the top of the sixth inning in a game between the Detroit Tigers and the Texas Rangers at Comerica Park, the Rangers had two runners on base trailing 2-1, with Ezequiel Duran on second and Sam Haggerty on first.

-With two outs and Jonah Heim at bat against Tarik Skubal, Heim would ground the ball to Tigers shortstop Trey Sweeney, who would throw the ball to second baseman Gleyber Torres to force out Haggerty, which second base umpire Jansen Visconti would rule as out.
-Torres would throw the ball to third baseman Andy Ibáñez, who would force Duran into a rundown and eventually result in Sweeney tagging him out going towards home plate.
+With two outs and Jonah Heim at bat against Tarik Skubal, Heim grounded the ball to Tigers shortstop Trey Sweeney, who threw the ball to second baseman Gleyber Torres in an attempt to force out Haggerty.
+Second base umpire Jansen Visconti ruled this as the third out.
+Torres then threw the ball to third baseman Andy Ibáñez, who forced Duran into a rundown and eventually resulted in Sweeney tagging him out going towards home plate.

 Replays suggest the call on the field by Visconti of Haggerty being forced out would have been overturned, and had the fourth out not occurred, the Rangers would have the bases loaded with 2 outs down by 1 run.
 However, with Duran being tagged out, the challenge would have been moot and the inning ruled over.
-This fourth out may have won the game for the Tigers, as they would go on to win 2-1.
+This fourth out may have won the game for the Tigers, as they went on to win 2-1.

+A missed fourth out allows a run to score (2026)

+On August 10, 2026, in the top of the seventh inning of a game between the Boston Red Sox and the Toronto Blue Jays at the Rogers Centre, the Red Sox had two runners on base trailing 2-0, with Anthony Seigler on third base and Nick Sogard on first.
+Ceddanne Rafaela batted with one out, though the scoreboard at the Rogers Centre incorrectly read that there were two outs.

+Rafaela hit a fly ball to center field which was caught by center fielder Brett Bateman, and with both runners mistakenly believing there were already two outs, neither Seigler nor Sogard tagged up before advancing.
+The Blue Jays also initially failed to realize that Bateman's catch was only the second out, but eventually appealed to first to double up Sogard.
+They then left the field without appealing to third, allowing Seigler's run to count following the umpires calling to New York for a rules confirmation and cutting the Jays' lead to 2-1; however, this would not cost the Blue Jays as this proved to be the final run of the game for either team.